-- General training course

-- Specific training course

-low risk, if you only carry out office activities or in exclusively IT laboratories or high risk if you carry out activities in any other type of laboratory.
+- General training course and, in combination, - Specific training course - low risk, if you only carry out office activities or in exclusively IT laboratories

 Also the attendance of the Covid safety Course is required.

 All doctoral students who have access to any laboratory have to be properly instructed by the safety lab appointed (in Italian, "preposto") with dedicated safety courses.